Marshall Rosenbluth

-Key scientific contributions
+Early life and education

+Rosenbluth was born into a Jewish family and graduated from Stuyvesant High School in 1942.
+He did his undergraduate study at Harvard, graduating in 1946 (B.S., Phi Beta Kappa), while also serving in the U.S. Navy (1944–46).
+He received his Ph.D. in 1949 from the University of Chicago.

+Career

 During his first post-doctoral position at Stanford University (1949–1950), he derived the Rosenbluth formula, which was the basis of the analysis used by Robert Hofstadter in his Nobel prize-winning experimental investigation of electron scattering.
 Hofstadter refers to this in his 1961 Nobel Lecture: "This behavior can be understood in terms of the theoretical scattering law developed by M. Rosenbluth in 1950".

+In 1950 his doctoral advisor Edward Teller, who is considered the father of the hydrogen bomb, recruited Rosenbluth to work at Los Alamos.
+Rosenbluth maintained this position until 1956.
+The research he conducted at Los Alamos led to the development of the H-bomb.

 In 1953, Rosenbluth derived the Metropolis algorithm, based on generating a Markov chain which sampled fluid configurations according to the Boltzmann distribution.
 This algorithm was first presented in the paper "Equation of State Calculations by Fast Computing Machines", coauthored with his wife Arianna Rosenbluth (who wrote the first computer program to implement the method), Nicholas Metropolis, Augusta H. Teller and Edward Teller.
 This now-famous paper was cited in Computing in Science and Engineering as being among the top 10 algorithms having the "greatest influence on the development and practice of science and engineering in the 20th century."
 He and Arianna subsequently introduced the configurational-bias Monte Carlo method for simulating polymers.

 By the late 1950s, Rosenbluth turned his attention to the burgeoning discipline of plasma physics and quickly laid the foundation for many avenues of research in the field, particularly the theory of plasma instabilities.
 Although he continued to work on plasma physics for the remainder of his career, he often made forays into other fields.
 For example, around 1980, he and coworkers produced a detailed analysis of the free electron laser, indicating how its spectral intensity can be optimized.

+In 1956, Rosenbluth left Los Alamos to join an atomic energy firm, General Atomics.
+In 1960, while still employed with General Atomics he joined the faculty of the University of California at San Diego.
+Later, he joined the Institute for Advanced Study in Princeton, New Jersey (1967).
+In 1980, he went to the University of Texas at Austin.
+He then went back to University of California at San Diego in 1987.
+In 1993, he retired from UCSD became the chief scientist of the central team for the International Tokamak Experimental Reactor, where he worked until 1999.
 He maintained a high productivity rate throughout his entire career.
 Indeed, only a few years before his death, Rosenbluth discovered the existence of residual flows (so-called Rosenbluth-Hinton flows), a key result for understanding turbulence in tokamaks.

-Early years

-Rosenbluth was born into a Jewish family and graduated from Stuyvesant High School in 1942.
-He did his undergraduate study at Harvard, graduating in 1946 (B.S., Phi Beta Kappa), despite also serving in the U.S. Navy (1944–46) during this period.
-He received his Ph.D. in 1949 from the University of Chicago with Enrico Fermi.
-In 1950, Edward Teller, considered the father of the hydrogen bomb, recruited Rosenbluth to work at Los Alamos.
-Rosenbluth maintained this position until 1956.
-The research he conducted at Los Alamos led to the development of the H-bomb.